CBC-MAC: Length prepending

 One solution is to include the length of the message in the first block; in fact CBC-MAC has been proven secure as long as no two messages that are prefixes of each other are ever used and prepending the length is a special case of this.
 This can be problematic if the message length may not be known when processing begins.

 Encrypt-last-block

 Encrypt-last-block CBC-MAC (ECBC-MAC) is defined as CBC-MAC-ELB(m, (k_{1}, k_{2})) = E(k_{2}, CBC-MAC(k_{1}, m)).
 Compared to the other discussed methods of extending CBC-MAC to variable-length messages, encrypt-last-block has the advantage of not needing to know the length of the message until the end of the computation.

-Attack methods
+Attack methods against incorrect use

 As with many cryptographic schemes, naïve use of ciphers and other protocols may lead to attacks being possible, reducing the effectiveness of the cryptographic protection (or even rendering it useless).
 We present attacks which are possible due to using the CBC-MAC incorrectly.